dylanballback/ODriveCan/docs/setup/canhat/setup.md

 sudo apt-get update
 ```

-### 4. Reboot Pi
+### 4. Reboot pi
 Once both those have completed we need to reboot the Pi for the edits in the `config.txt` file to work:
 ```Bash
 sudo reboot
 ```

-### 5. Check if the `config.txt` file is correct
+### 5. Check
-After your Pi has restarted you can use the following command to check if the `config.txt` file is correct:
+Check if the `config.txt` file is correct/after your Pi has restarted.
+You can use the following command to check if the `config.txt` file is correct:
 ```Bash
 dmesg | grep -i '\(can\|spi\)'
 ```